 Jett Britnell FI’16, FRGS

 With over 30 years experience, Jett is an award-winning (“Yes, I’ve also done well in a few international photo contests”) freelance photojournalist who specializes in underwater, travel, wildlife, editorial assignments and digital stock photography.
-Jett is a Fellow in the prestigious and rather exclusive “fraternity of adventurers” known as the Explorers Club and also a Fellow in the UK’s prestigious Royal Geographical Society.
+Jett is a Fellow three prestigious explorer societies, He is a Fellow of the rather exclusive “fraternity of adventurers” known as the Explorers Club, a Fellow in London’s renowned Royal Geographical Society and a Fellow in Canada’s centre for geography and exploration, The Royal Canadian Geographical Society.
 He is also a member of the highly esteemed Ocean Artists Society, a unique alliance of the world’s top marine life artists, sculptors, painters, photographers, and filmmakers, who use their talents to foster an interest in the ocean arts and marine-life issues.
 The list of members includes people such as Wyland, Bob Talbot, Ron & Valerie Taylor and Dr.Sylvia Earle.

 In the past, Jett contributed magazine editorial as a Travel Editor for Northwest Dive News (USA), a Contributing Editor for Diver Magazine (Canada) and was also a member of the Professional Writers of Canada and a nationally accredited member of the Professional Photographers of Canada (Underwater & Editorial & Travel Illustration).

 Postcards From The Depths